7up Logo

 7up Logo 1966

-In the mid-1960s, the designers played with the name of the brand interestingly, adding a large red dot between the “7” and “UP.”
-The inscription was painted in dark green, associated with one of the drink’s main ingredients – lime.
-Tall, bold sans-serif letters and a number in the same font looked impressive.
+In the mid-1960s, designers interestingly played with the brand name by adding a large red dot between the letters “7” and “UP.”
+The lettering was dark green, associated with one of the drink’s main ingredients, lime.
+The tall, bold sans-serif letters and the number in the same font looked spectacular.

 1968 – 1980